michaelcourcy/kasten-on-no-storage/readme.md

 But if you don't have it then you can create a nfs server directly on the cluster using  hostpath or local storage.

-Using local storage is more complex has [we need to configure disk on the worker nodes](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md) and let the local provisionner handle the creation of PV that PVC will bound later.
+Using local storage is more complex has [we need to configure disk on the worker nodes](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md).

-We want something quick for this so let's use hospath for our nfs server and use a node name to make sure this pod is alway scheduled on the same node.
+We want something quick for this so let's use hostpath for our nfs server and use a node name to make sure this pod is alway scheduled on the same node.

+If you lose this node then you'll have to :
+- remove the nfs-provisioner (helm uninstall ...)
+- remove kasten (helm inisntall)
+- delete the nfs-server namespace
+- reinstall the nfs-server
+- reinstall the nfs provisionner
+- reinstall kasten
+- execute kasten disaster recovery

+Having an external nfs share is preferable.

 ```
 nodeName=<your node name>